RajeevSebastian/Impact-aws-farm/README.md

 3. docker-compose up --build

-4.Url to be used is localhost:8080
+4. Url to be used is localhost:8080